michaelpham995/Starcraft-Card-Game/README.md

 ### Looking into the Future
 In the future I want to add troop visualization and detection that will allow troops to change the direction they are moving in based upon nearby opponents.
-In addition to this I am currently learn React and would like to build a web application that hosts this game and uses graphics to display it!
+In addition to this I am currently learning React and would like to build a web application that hosts this game and uses graphics to display it!